NicoRuizDev/Dashactyl-Manager/README.md

 [![MIT License][license-shield]][license-url]

-<h3> This project is no longer maintained by us, it means it will not recieve any security updates, you can use our Public bot Switch Manager.
-It has both Dashactyl Commands and Linkvertse Feature. you can invite our bot by [Click Here](https://discord.com/api/oauth2/authorize?client_id=1066019748070039642&permissions=268462128&scope=applications.commands%20bot) </h3>
+<h3> This project is no longer maintained by us, it means it will not recieve any security updates. </h3>
+### Alternatively, you can use our Public bot Switch Manager.
+It has both Dashactyl Commands and Linkvertse Feature. you can invite our bot by [Click Here](https://discord.com/api/oauth2/authorize?client_id=1066019748070039642&permissions=268462128&scope=applications.commands%20bot)
 <!-- PROJECT LOGO -->
 <br />
 <div align="center">